MasterIV/children-of-orion/data/combat/damage.md

 * **Mental Damage:** ( Wil + 3 ) * 5

 These are noted in bars of ten points.
-For each completely lost bar the character suffers a penalty of one on all checks.
+For each completely lost bar and any critical injury the character suffers a penalty of one on all checks.
-Each time a player is exceeding one of this bars and goes into the next one he has to make a toughness with difficulty 15 check.
-All penalties apply on this check.
-If the check fails he gets the first condition of the following list.
-If he already suffers from that condition he receives the next one in the list instead.

-* Disoriented
-* Shock
-* Unconscious
-* Coma

 **Mental Demage:** Non lethal weapons like tasers or unarmed attacks might do mental damage instead of physical damage.
 The only difference